The Colors of The Sheltie

 2. The dog can be KBkbr, carrying brindle as a hidden recessive.
 The KB allele is not known to occur in Shelties.

-Since Shelties do not appear to carry dominant black, KB, since they do not carry the recessive e allele, and since the recessive black has only recently gained acceptance as a color, a hidden brindle is extremely unlikely.
+Since Shelties do not appear to carry dominant black, KB, since they do not carry the recessive e allele, and since the recessive black has only recently gained wide acceptance as a color, a hidden brindle is extremely unlikely.

 Expected Color